bishoprook/Cadd9/API.md

 ##### Summary

-Returns a new Note transposed to the given octave.
+Returns a new Note transposed into the given octave.

 ##### Parameters